mjvh80/Pipes/README.rst

                });

  finalPipe.EndFlow(finalPipe.BeginFlow(null, null));

+PLEASE NOTE: I wrote this as a poc, and it's nowhere near finished.
+With C#'s new support for async/await, the Begin/End asynchronous programming model isn't so sexy any more.

 On my MacBook this allows me to do 1000 requests to a local webservice (which blocks on threads itself) in about 3 seconds using no more than about 25 threads.
 This is in no way an accurate benchmark.